brianhtruong/FunBytez/README.md

 ### New Quests System

-•Quest Dialogue System
+• Quest Dialogue System

-•Add NPC(s) to visit as a quest requirement
+• Add NPC(s) to visit as a quest requirement

-Add place(s) to go to as a quest requirement
+• Add place(s) to go to as a quest requirement

-Weather conditions to spawn a quest
+• Weather conditions to spawn a quest

-Multi-chain tasks into one quests
+• Multi-chain tasks into one quests

-Ability to autocomplete quests
+• Ability to autocomplete quests

-Multiple enemies support
+• Multiple enemies support

-No script modifications required
+• No script modifications required
 ### Seasonal Sun Controller

 Customizable Day/Night cycle